 The department is located in a block of attractive Victorian houses in Wellington Square in central Oxford close to some of the University's major libraries and museums and to the Radcliffe Observatory Quarter.
 The city's historic sites, colleges, shops and restaurants are only a few minutes' walk away.
 The modernised and extended site has its own fully-equipped seminar rooms, library, reading room, student computing facility, graduate school study/social room, dining-room, common-room, garden seating areas and short-term student accommodation

 The department's Graduate School provides a stimulating and enriching learning and research environment for its 700-strong graduate community.
 It fosters intellectual and social interaction between graduates of different disciplines and professions from the UK and around the globe.
-It runs training sessions, a termly research seminar and dinner, an arts and humanities seminar series and social events.

 In addition to Rewley House's well-stocked Continuing Education Library, you will have access to University libraries such as the Bodleian Library, Weston Library, History Faculty Library, and the Sackler Library.
 Library access includes full online access to history and other journals and to a wide range of historical data bases and document collections, available anywhere.